Research Articles: page 7

 GAINESVILLE, Fla. – University of Florida Warrington College of Business faculty members Mo Wang, Lanzillotti-McKethan Eminent Scholar, and Aaron Hill, Associate Professor of Management, are among a team of researchers awarded a National Science Foundation grant to study the value

-Top view of woman working from home with her daughter singing and playing by her side.
-Selective focus on girl in background
+A woman at a computer and working from home with her daughter singing and playing by her side.

 Pandemic-induced challenges widened the gender gap for female analysts, research finds